Thomas Ustick Walter

 National Archives & Records Administration, Washington, DC

-Philip Reid was the only known slave working on Freedom.
-He worked alongside of four other laborers: James A. Riddle, Peter Coyl, Rezin Offutt, and Michael Sheedy.
-As an enslaved worker Reid was paid directly for his work only on Sundays; his owner, Mills, received the payment for his work the other six days.
+Philip Reid was the only known slave working on the Freedom statue.
+He worked alongside of four other white laborers: James A. Riddle, Peter Coyl, Rezin Offutt and Michael Sheedy.
+As an enslaved worker, Reid was paid directly for the work he completed only on Sundays; his owner, Mills, received the payment for his work the other six days.
 Reid was paid at $1.25 per day, higher than the other laborers who received $1 a day.

 Reid worked most weeks without a break.
 He started on July 1, 1860, and ended on May 16, 1861.
-Over that near-year period Reid was paid $41.25 for 33 Sundays, of “Keeping up fires under the moulds.”
-While unable to read or write, Reid was described by Mills as, “aged 42 years, mullatto [sic] color, short in stature, in good health, not prepossessing in appearance but smart in mind, a good workman in a foundry…” He signed with an X by his name.
+Over that near-year period, Reid was paid $41.25 for 33 Sundays, of “Keeping up fires under the moulds.”
+Although he was illiterate in written English, Mills described Philip Reid as, “aged 42 years, mullatto [sic] color, short in stature, in good health, not prepossessing in appearance but smart in mind, a good workman in a foundry…” Reid signed with a simple X by his name.
 There are no known images of Philip Reid.

-In June 1860, casting of the Statue of Freedom began.
-The first step was to disassemble the plaster model of the statue into its five main sections in order to move it from the Capitol to the foundry.
+In June 1860, the bronze casting of the Statue of Freedom began.
+The first step was to disassemble the plaster model of the statue, and to lay it out in its main sections.
+The disassembly was needed to move the statue from the Capitol to the foundry.
 The model was shipped from Rome to the United States in five main sections, and upon its arrival, an Italian sculptor was hired to assemble the model.
-However, when the time came to move the plaster model from the Capitol to the foundry for casting, no one knew how to separate it and the Italian sculptor refused to help unless given a pay raise.
+However, when the time came to move the plaster model from the Capitol to the foundry for casting, no one knew how to separate it’s pieces.
+The Italian sculptor, hired for the final assembly, refused to help unless he were given a pay raise.
 Fortunately, Philip Reid was there.
-He figured out that by using a pulley and tackle to pull up on the lifting ring at the top of the model the seams between the sections would be revealed.
+He figured out that by using a pulley and tackle to pull up on the lifting ring at the top of the model, the seams between the sections would be revealed.
 The statue was successfully separated into its five sections and transported to the foundry.

 Philip Reid received his freedom from slavery on April 16, 1862, when President Abraham Lincoln signed the Compensated Emancipation Act.
 The Act released certain persons held to service or labor in the District of Columbia.
-It is not known if he witnessed the placement of the Statue of Freedom on the dome, but Philip Reid was a free man, when it was bolted upon the topmost part of the US Capitol Dome.
+No one knows if Reid witnessed the placement of the Statue of Freedom on the tholos platform on top of the dome, but we do know that Philip Reid was a free man, when the last bolt was secured to the US Capitol Dome.
 The date was December 2, 1863.

 Author S.D.
 Wyeth wrote a tribute to Philip Reid in The Federal City in 1865, “Mr. Reed, the former slave, is now in business for himself, and highly esteemed by all who know him.”